TritonDataCenter/manta-nfs/README.md

 `manta-nfs` implements a [NFS vers.
 3](http://tools.ietf.org/html/rfc1813) server which uses
 [Joyent Manta](http://www.joyent.com/products/manta) as the backing store.
-The server implements all NFS functionality, although some commands, such as 'chmod', will have no effect since Manta does not support them.
+The server implements all NFS functionality, although some OS-level commands, such as 'chmod', will have no effect since Manta does not support that concept.
-Unlike Manta, the server provides normal POSIX write semantics via the use of a local object cache.

 ## Overview

+The server is a process which runs locally (i.e. on your laptop, in your zone or on your standalone system) and services NFS requests.
+The server then acts as a gateway for those requests back into Manta.
+Manta objects are cached locally in the machine's file system so that all NFS operations can be supported.
+Unlike Manta, the server provides the typical POSIX write semantics via its use of the local object cache.

 The server cannot run on a system which is already acting as a NFS server since there would be a conflict on the required ports.